danielfett/yesses/README.md

   --resume, -r   Resume scanning from existing resumefile --repeat N     Repeat last N steps of run (for debugging).
 Will inhibit
                  warnings of duplicate output variables.
+  --fresh, -f    Do not use existing state files.
+Usage of this required when
+                 datastructures in this application changed.

 ```

 ## Configuration file ##